Cary Deuber Hints LeeAnne Locken Is Miserable In Her Relationship: ‘RHOD’ 2 Storyline?

 — Cary Deuber (@CaryDeuber) June 5, 2016

 On the first season of The Real Housewives of Dallas, Cary Deuber learned that Locken had plenty of things to say about her co-star’s marriage.
 In fact, she seemed to be the one pushing the issue about how Cary and her husband got back together.
-And during the reunion special, Deuber ended up walking out of the reunion special, because she was so hurt that someone would keep pushing a cheating rumor that wasn’t true.
-But these days, Deuber reveals that it is silly that someone would continue to attack her marriage, as if she doesn’t have anything else to do.
+And during the reunion special, Deuber ended up walking out because she was so hurt that someone would keep pushing a cheating rumor that wasn’t true.
+But these days, Deuber reveals that it is silly that someone would continue to attack her marriage as if she doesn’t have anything else to do.

 “You know, it’s kind of silly and I think that, you know, those things were brought up, like you said, it’s kind of a jealous situation.
 A lot of times when people aren’t as happy as someone else, they throw rocks and they want to bring them down.
 I’m not going to let that happen,” Deuber revealed during the interview, sharing that she won’t let Locken ruin her happiness with her husband over these silly rumors.